Constituency Structure over Eojeol in Korean Treebanks: Background and conceptual distinctions

-For these reasons, eojeol provides a more appropriate terminal unit for constituency annotation in Korean.
-It aligns with the units manipulated by syntax, supports comparability with eojeol-based dependency resources, and allows morphological information to be encoded explicitly without redefining the basic units of phrase structure.
+For these reasons, eojeol {is adopted as the terminal unit in the proposed constituency representation}.
+It aligns with the units used in Korean dependency resources, supports cross-resource comparison, and allows morphological information to be encoded explicitly without redefining the basic units of phrase structure.